The Human Gut Microbiota: Why Normal Flora Is Essential for Health

 In healthy individuals, these organisms live in harmony inside our bodies.

-Key Functions of Gut Microbiota
+What Are the Functions of Gut Microbiota?

 1. Digestive Support